ai-dev-god/codex-jesus/frontend/README.md

+> NOTE: This workspace is kept for reference only.
+All active frontend work now lives under `bh-fe/`.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.